An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 Providing communication with the OS through a control language, the command interpreter allows the user to control the peripherals without knowing the features of the hardware used and the management of physical addresses.

-It is the file system that allows files to be saved in the tree structure.
+It is the file system that allows files to be saved in a tree structure.

 In short, operating systems are an interface with operators, application developers, system programmers, programs, hardware, and users.